 1-4 Room Heat Transfer Kit with 24m of Insulated Duct & 200mm Silent Fan

 The 1-4 Room Heat Transfer kit is designed to move warm (or cold) air from one room to another room in your home.
 This is ideally used where one room becomes excessively heated, while other rooms require more heating.
 This kit is intended for DIY installation.
-The fan comes with a lead & plug and an inbuilt 2 speed switch - allowing you to switch between low/high speeds and turn the fan off.
+The inline fan comes with a lead & plug and an inbuilt 2 speed switch - allowing you to switch between low/high speeds and turn the fan off.
 However, if you are purchasing accessories please check to see if they require hard wiring by an electrician.

 Heat Transfer Kit Features Overview: